-Potato Scone: A Scottish Breakfast Institution
+Potato Scones: A Scottish Breakfast Institution

 Ingredients

 - Potato: I have only used approx. 250g of raw potato (1 peeled potato).
+Floury potatoes, like Maris Piper, King Edward, or Russet potatoes, are best.
+Waxy potatoes create a gluey, sticky dough that turns out dense.

 - Butter: I’m using Kerrygold salted butter, as I like to season from within.
+Substitute the full-cream butter for dairy-free or a plant alternative like Flora for dairy-free scones.

 How To Make Scottish Potato Scones